 4) If the college has distance education and/or correspondence education, it has a process for the planning, approval, evaluation, and review of courses offered in DE/CE modes, and the process is integrated into the college’s overall planning.

 The analysis of disaggregated student learning and student achievement data is a priority of the College.
-The continuing assessment of student learning outcomes and the program review process enable the College to analyze the achievement and learning outcomes data of its various student populations.
 Prior to 2015, the College reviewed aggregated student learning outcomes data in program review.
-After evaluating the process, the College adopted a new system, eLumen, that would enable faculty to review disaggregated student learning outcomes and incorporate the analysis into a more comprehensive program review.
-The College evaluated and changed what had been a five-year assessment and program review cycle, engendering a more robust two-year process that aligned with CTE programs and allowed for two full cycles of data engagement before departments refine curriculum.
+After evaluating the process, the College adopted a new system, eLumen, that enables faculty to review disaggregated student learning outcomes and incorporate the analysis into a more comprehensive program review.
+The College also evaluated and changed what had been a five-year assessment and program review cycle, to a more robust two-year process that aligned with CTE programs and allowed for two full cycles of data analysis before departments refine curriculum. (eLumen snapshot; Curricunet snapshot?)

-Learning outcomes assessment data is mapped to program (PLOs), general education (GELOs), and institutional learning outcomes (ILOs), and reviewed every two years, enabling faculty to evaluate learning through a disaggregated lens.
-(Program Review – PLO, GELO, and ILO disaggregated data) Student achievement rates are disaggregated at the course level, where faculty may compare their learning outcomes and achievement rates.
-In program review, faculty are asked to reflect on the equity gaps that are present in learning outcomes and achievement rates, and if they exist, what their plan is to close them.
+The College maps its learning outcomes assessment data to program (PLOs), general education (GELOs), and institutional learning outcomes (ILOs).
+Faculty review learning outcomes every two years evaluating learning through a disaggregated lens.
+(Program Review – PLO, GELO, and ILO disaggregated data) Student achievement rates are disaggregated at the course level, where faculty may compare learning outcomes and achievement rates of different subpopulations.
+In program review, faculty reflect on disproportionate impact in learning outcomes and achievement rates, and develop plans to address identified gaps.
 (Program Review)